On The Cost Function Associated With Legendrian Knots: Cost Function

 \section{Cost Function}

-Fuchs-Tabachnikov \cite{FT} proved that any two Legendrian knots that are topologically isotopic can be stabilized sufficiently many times to obtain Legendrian isotopic knots.
-In the light of this theorem, we define the cost function which measures the obstruction for the two Legendrian knots in the same topological type from becoming Legendrian isotopic.
-First, we will show that any R move between two front projections can be converted into an LR move by stabilizing the fronts.
-We start with two front projections $F_0$ and $F_1$ which differ in a disc by an R move and are identical outside the disc, then we add the minimum number of cusps required to get a Legendrian isotopy supported in the disc.
+Fuchs-Tabachnikov \cite{FT} proved that any two Legendrian knots, that are topologically isotopic, can be stabilized sufficiently many times to obtain Legendrian isotopic knots.
+In the light of this theorem, we define the Cost function which measures the obstruction for the two Legendrian knots in the same topological type from becoming Legendrian isotopic.
+Our situation reduces to having two front diagrams that are topologically isotopic.
+Assume that we have front diagrams $F_0$ and $F_1$ that represent topologically isotopic knots.
+Then there is a sequence of Reidemeister moves and planar isotopies converting the knot diagram $F_0$ to $F_1$.